hugogrimmett/meeting-analyser/README.md

 ---

-## 6. Run the analyzer
+## 6. Run the analyser

-You can run the analyzer interactively and it will prompt for a date range:
+You can run the analyser interactively and it will prompt for a date range:
 ```sh
 python3 calendar-gemini-to-slides.py
 ```